sizzles/json-bhm/README.md

 # Properties
 Intended to be used as a key-value pair for representing entity properties.
 Can be used to create complex types.
 Values are optional, however an empty array is required.

+# Entities
+An array of entities (ie nodes) that are related to the main object.
+Can be considered sub entities.
+The array is mandatory, but can be left empty.

+### Class
+An array of strings describing the class of business objects this entity belongs to.

+### Rel
+Array of strings, describing the relations between the parent object and the entity.
+Mandatory to have at least one relation in the array.
+Can for example be used to create a 'self' link, by creating a rel of 'link-self'.

+###